Sign up to our Newsletter

 Mathematics

 Much like linguistics majors, mathematics majors tend to score higher on the LSAT, which increases their chances of gaining admission to law schools.
-These majors help students develop good reasoning and deduction skills, which will not only be helpful on the LSAT, but also in law school and during your legal career.
+These majors help students develop good reasoning and deduction skills, which will not only be helpful on the LSAT but also in law school and during their legal career.

 Science